SDSU Chemistry: Personnel Through the Ages

 served ????-2008, enzymologist, Ph.D.
 U.C.
 Riverside (Anthony Norman), postdoc Cornell (Efraim Racker), also appointments to UCSD and the New York Public Health Research Institute.
 Aileen joined SDSU as an adjunct professor and lecturer after leaving the faculty at Northeastern U., and directed several graduate thesis analytical/materialsprojects here.

 served 1997-; A.B.
 '43 Hanover College, Ph.D.
-'46 U. Illinois, postdoc MIT.
+'46 U. Illinois (Harold Snyder, Charles Price, studying anti-malarial), postdoc MIT (Arthur Cope).
 Pete Kovacic was valedictorian of his class at Hanover College, and went from there to study anti-malarial treatments at Illinois, contributing to the then emerging field of medicinal chemistry.
 While at Illinois, he roomed across the hall from David Curtin, who would later be Bill Richardson's PhD advisor.
-He worked for 7 years at DuPont before accepting a faculty position at Case Institute of Technology (later Case-Western) in 1955, where his was among the first research groups to propose oxidative stress as a primary mechanicsm of tissue damage.
+Pete was an instructor at Columbia for a year (during a supposed postdoc with Robert Elderfield), and then worked for 7 years at DuPont (working on neoprene vulcanization and halocarbons).
+Pete then accepted a faculty position at Case Institute of Technology (later Case-Western) in 1955, where his was among the first research groups to propose oxidative stress as a primary mechanicsm of tissue damage.
 He moved to U. Wisconsin at Milwaukee in 1968, returning to the issue of oxidative stress and anti-oxidant activity in the 1980's.
 After retiring in 1987, he traveled extensively before settling in San Diego and joining SDSU as an adjunct professor.
 He continues his work by reviewing the literature and keeping an eye out for applications of his unifying theory of oxidant and anti-oxidant activity in medicine, and has over 300 publications.

 served 1954-2000; B.S.
 Washington State College, Ph.D.
 '57 U. Minnesota (Robert Bradsted).
 Joined the Department at age 24, coming from U. Minnesota with a major in inorganic and a minor in analytical chemistry.
 "Hired as inorganic chemist.
 There were 230 faculty and 23 administrators in the catalog.
 I think there were 5,700 students.
 The faculty doubled in three years.
 I worked in freshman chem, analytical chem and advanced inorganic until I developed the graduate Inorganic Chemistry courses when we got the MS degree.
 Then Ring and Bennett were hired and took over Grad Inorganic so I coordinated freshman chem for about 17 years.
 Then I went full time analytical and undergrad advisor." - V. Landis.
 Retired after 45 years working in the Department, most recently as an outstanding undergraduate advisor.
 Now a Lakeside resident and frequent pit crew member for Mexican motocrosses.